-Data loading takes existing raw data generated by the TPC provided PDGF data generator and loads it into structured schema formats, or persistent storage (e.g. HDFS, or other file systems).
+Data loading takes existing raw data generated by the TPC provided PDGF data generator and loads unstructured data to persistent storage and structured data into the schema formats to persistent storage (e.g. HDFS, or other file systems).
 Some data science pipelines also call this stage Data Wrangling.